-Q. Should a person diagnosed with pancreatic cancer seek a second opinion?
+Q: Should a person diagnosed with pancreatic cancer seek a second opinion?

-A. At the time of diagnosis, it makes sense to seek a consultation from a major cancer center or a group of physicians who are experts in managing pancreatic cancer.
-Another time to seek a consultation or second opinion is if the cancer is not responding to treatment and/or if a change in treatment is warranted.
-Discussions can include possible changes in treatment approaches, and if participation in a clinical trial should be considered.
+A: At the time of diagnosis, it makes sense to seek a consultation from a major cancer center or a group of physicians who are experts in managing pancreatic cancer.
+Another time to seek a consultation or second opinion is if the cancer is not responding to treatment and/or if a change in treatment is being considered.
+Discussions can include possible changes in treatment approaches and if participation in a clinical trial should be considered.

-O. How can I tell if I need to increase the dose of pancreatic enzymes I'm taking?
+Q: How can I tell if I need to increase the dose of pancreatic enzymes I'm taking?

-A. Talk to your health care team if you are taking the prescribed dose of pancreatic enzymes and are still experiencing symptoms such as bloating, discomfort after eating, or foul-smelling stools.
-Your doctor may recommend a larger dose, or a different brand.
+A: Talk to your health care team if you are taking the prescribed dose of pancreatic enzymes and are still experiencing symptoms such as bloating, discomfort after eating or foul-smelling stools.
+Your doctor may recommend a larger dose or a different brand.

-Q. I'm on chemotherapy.
+Q: I'm on chemotherapy.
 Are there any foods that I should avoid?
 Is it all right to take vitamins?

-A. There are no specific foods that should be avoided during chemotherapy, but vitamin supplements should not be taken.
-Effective chemotherapy requires a process called oxidation, and many supplements contain anti-oxidant properties, which can interfere with treatment.
-It's important to talk with your health care team before changing your diet.
+A: There are no specific foods that should be avoided during chemotherapy, but it's important to note that vitamin supplements should not be taken.
+Effective chemotherapy requires a process called oxidation.
+Many supplements contain anti-oxidant properties, which can interfere with treatment.